uyuni-project/uyuni-rfc/accepted/00000-native-ldap-authentication.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

 1. **Marking LDAP-derived RBAC access-group membership** — RBAC access-group membership has no temporary/externally-managed flag today, unlike legacy roles (`temporary='Y'` on `rhnUserGroupMembers`).
-To recompute LDAP-derived access groups on each login without removing manual grants, do we (a) add a temporary/externally-managed flag to access-group membership, or (b) track LDAP-derived memberships via the ext-group mapping origin and reconcile from that?
+To recompute LDAP-derived access groups on each login without removing manual grants, do we (a) add a temporary/externally-managed flag to access-group membership, (b) track LDAP-derived memberships via the ext-group mapping origin and reconcile from that, or (c) use a mode where groups are either fully local-managed or fully LDAP-managed (no merge)?
 (Raised by reviewer; RBAC-owner decision.)
-2. **JIT over the XML-RPC path** — an LDAP user who has only ever used the XML-RPC API is not yet provisioned (provisioning runs in the `LoginHelper` lifecycle).
-Is "must log in once via Web UI/HTTP API to be provisioned" acceptable for v1, or should JIT also run from `UserManager.loginUser`?
-3. **Superuser reachability** — may an LDAP group grant `satellite_admin` (top-level admin), or remain local-only?
+2. **Superuser reachability** — may an LDAP group grant `org_admin` / `satellite_admin`, or remain local-only for v1?
+(Reviewer preference: local-only; waiting on tagged mentors.)
-4. **Org assignment for JIT users** — single default org enough for v1, or attribute/group-based mapping needed early?
+3. **Same username on multiple LDAP servers** — if more than one configured server can authenticate the same login, should the first successful login own the Uyuni account (later servers fail), bind permanently to the first matching server by priority, or reject when more than one server matches?
+4. **Kerberos / SSO for Active Directory** — AD environments often use Kerberos.
+Should Kerberos/SSO be in scope for this feature, or remain out of scope for v1 (password bind only)?

 **Settled assumptions (reviewer input):**
 - **LDAP server per user** — `rhnUserInfo` stores `ldap_server_id` (which directory authenticated/provisioned the user). *Confirmed by mentor.*
 - **Bind DN storage** — bind DN lives on `suseLdapAuthServer` (not `suseCredentials.username`, which is `VARCHAR(64)` and too short); `suseCredentials` holds only the password, using a new `ldap` credential type.
 Migrating to salted credentials is a separate task.
-- **Group mapping target** — LDAP groups map to RBAC access groups by default; only `org_admin`/`satellite_admin` use legacy `rhnUserGroupType` until they migrate.
+- **Group mapping target** — LDAP groups map to RBAC access groups by default; only `org_admin`/`satellite_admin` use legacy `rhnUserGroupType` until they migrate (assignment of those special roles via LDAP pending mentor confirmation).
+- **Group prefix** — fixed `uyuni_` for v1; not configurable; strip before ext-group lookup.
+- **JIT vs XML-RPC** — v1: JIT on Web UI / HTTP API only; XML-RPC authenticates already-provisioned LDAP users only.
+- **Org assignment** — v1 uses `default_org_id` only; org is set at create time and never refreshed from LDAP.
+LDAP-driven org is Future work.
 - **`regular_user` auto-join** — overridable per LDAP server via `auto_join_regular_user`.
-- **Directory CA material** — uploaded through the LDAP-specific UI/API (Hub upload pattern, not a shared CA service).
+- **Directory CA material** — uploaded through the LDAP-specific UI/API; public CA stored in the Uyuni DB on the LDAP connection table; how Java uses it is an implementation detail.
+- **User/group lookup storage** — separate columns on `suseLdapAuthServer`, not one blob field.
+- **JIT conflicts** — block JIT if the login already exists under any `auth_type`.
 - **Scoping external groups to a server** — nullable directory FK on `rhnUserExtGroup` (extends `(label, org_id)` uniqueness), enabling per-server mappings while keeping server-agnostic ones.

+# Future work
+[future-work]: #future-work

+- LDAP-driven organization assignment (e.g. `uyuni_org_` group or attribute) with `default_org_id` as fallback; still never change org after the user is created.
+- Configurable group prefix (beyond fixed `uyuni_`).
+- Full login-lifecycle unification on the XML-RPC path (JIT + group sync without a prior Web UI login).
+- Kerberos / SSO for Active Directory (if confirmed in scope later).
+- Nested AD groups, `memberOf` as primary path, HA failover via `FailoverServerSet`.

 # References
 [references]: #references